Service : Heart Function Service (East Berkshire)

 We will take strong action against anyone who is verbally, racially, physically, or sexually abusive to them.

-This includes contacting the police to prosecute, and stopping future access to our healthcare services.
+This may include contacting the police to prosecute, and stopping future access to our healthcare services.

 iWantGreatCare